JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_1.md

 If we allow ourselves to believe in some kind of self-generating universe, can we also allow ourselves to believe in the spontaneous formation of life?
 What are the chances for an elementary life form putting itself together from some kind of organic soup.
 After all there must have been a multitude of situations on the primitive earth in which all the basic ingredients necessary for living cells to self-generate were present, otherwise life would not have occurred.
 At least that is the hypothesis we are assuming.

-All life, as we know it, consists of complex carbon-based organic molecules protected from the "outside" by some kind of membranous barrier.
+All life, as we know it, consists of complex carbon-based organic molecules protected from the “outside” by some kind of membranous barrier.
 It would also need to be self-repairing and self-reproducing if it was to persist.

 Currently it is thought that our planet came into existence about 4.5 billion years ago, and that life appeared close to the 4 billion year mark.
 The evidence for this includes the ratio of oxygen isotopes that accompany fossil material thought to be derived from photosynthesis by ancient organisms.
 This ratio is peculiar to the photosynthetic process.